erikjavornik/100_days/README.md

 Day 5 Loops: Introduction to loops.

+Day 6 Functions: Introduction to functions.

+Day 7 Hangman: First Project - Create a game of Hangman.

+Day 8 Functions with Inputs: Introduction to using functions with inputs.

+Day 9 Dictionaries and Nesting: Introduction to dictionaries and nesting.

 Day 15 Coffee Machine: Create "system" of a coffee machine.

 Day 16 OOP Coffee Machine: Redo Day 15 Project in Object Oriented Programing.